Lagrangian cobordism and tropical curves: Tropical curves

 The integration pairing makes perfect sense on an abstract tropical curve $C$, and in fact is perfect (after tensoring with $\R$): thus we can define tropical affine tori $\Alb(C)$ and $\Pic^0(C)$ as above.
 Furthermore, since a parametrized tropical curve $h: C \to B$ determines maps $h^*: H^0(T^*_\Z B) \to H^0(T^*_\Z C)$ and $h_*: H_1(C;\Z) \to H_1(B;\Z)$, we also have induced maps $h_*$ and $h^*$ on the Albanese and Picard varieties as above; and we have the Albanese map $\alb: C \to \Alb(C)$, which is a parametrized tropical curve.

-\begin{lem}(= \cite[Lemma 6.1]{Mikhalkin2008}) If $C$ is a compact tropical curve, then there is a natural identification $H_1(C;\Z) \cong H^0(T^*_\Z C)$ (a tropical version of Serre duality) which makes the integration pairing symmetric and positive definite. \end{lem} \begin{proof} Observe that, after choosing an orientation of the edges of $C$, both groups can be identified with
+\begin{lem}[= {\cite[Lemma 6.1]{Mikhalkin2008}}] If $C$ is a compact tropical curve, then there is a natural identification $H_1(C;\Z) \simeq H^0(T^*_\Z C)$ (a tropical version of Serre duality) which makes the integration pairing symmetric and positive definite. \end{lem} \begin{proof} Observe that, after choosing an orientation of the edges of $C$, both groups can be identified with

 In the case of $H^0(T^*_\Z C)$, the basis element $\mathsf{e}_E$ corresponds to the generator of $T^*_\Z E$ with the appropriate orientation, and the constraint corresponds to the tropical balancing condition; in the case of $H_1(C;\Z)$, the basis element corresponds to the edge $E$ with the appropriate orientation, and the constraint corresponds to the condition that the cycle have vanishing boundary.
 The integration pairing extends to the larger group $\Z^{\mathrm{Edges}(C)}$, where its matrix is diagonal with entries equal to the lengths of the edges.
-In particular it restricts to a symmetric, positive-definite pairing on the subgroup. \end{proof}
+In particular it is symmetric and positive-definite, and therefore restricts to such a pairing on the subgroup. \end{proof}

 The first consequence of Lemma \ref{lem:jacpol} is that the Albanese and Picard varieties of $C$ are canonically isomorphic.